Rangi42/polishedcrystal/FEATURES.md

 * Unique mini sprites for each Pokémon (thanks to [this patch](http://www.pokecommunity.com/showthread.php?t=338470)).
 * Revised some shiny palettes (Dragonite is blue like Dragonair, Nidoqueen is pink like Nidoking, Scizor is silver, Espeon is sky blue, Electabuzz is red, etc).
 * Unown isn't the only Pokémon with variant forms…
+* Item balls for TMs are blue (inspired by Gen VI's yellow).

 ## More Tweaks